-For example, having properly documented processes to support the on-boarding of new staff can enable organisations to expand business operations more quickly and efficiently.
+For example, having properly documented processes to support the on-boarding of new staff can enable organizations to expand business operations more quickly and efficiently.

 This also applies to increasing stock levels, boosting marketing campaigns and finding new partners.
 In each area, defined and documented processes ensure a business can remain lean and mean while growing to meet new demands.

 In addition to capturing accurate process information and ensuring it’s kept up to date, it's also important to create a central repository for all process documentation.
 This means that action can be taken quickly without teams wasting time attempting to source documents from different areas.

 It also ensures that any changes made to processes can be reflected immediately.
 Particularly in times of rapid change, organizations need to know that everyone in the business will be looking at and following the most up-to-date processes, at all times.